amateurdeveloperof31/NoteSatchel-ToDoList/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running npm install or yarn install.
 3. Start the application by running npm start or yarn start.
-4. Open your web browser and navigate to http://localhost:3000.

 Components
 - App.js: The main application component.